TUNI-Projects/TUNI-IoT-Frontend/README.md

 # Smart Shenanigans 🌐🔌

-It's an IoT Sensor Dashboard for Tampere University, Internet of Things course project.
-Project is deployed in GitHub Pages - [Smart Shenanigans](https://tuni-projects.github.io/TUNI-IoT-Frontend/)
+It's an IoT Sensor Dashboard for Tampere University's Internet of Things course project.
+The project is deployed on GitHub Pages - [Smart Shenanigans](https://tuni-projects.github.io/TUNI-IoT-Frontend/)

+## Project Description 📋

+This project revolves around a prototype IoT health monitoring device powered by Raspberry Pi, Arduino, and various sensors including heartbeat and gyro sensors.
+Its core objective is to capture fundamental health metrics of an individual and display them through a web dashboard.
+The Raspberry Pi is responsible for gathering data from the Arduino, which houses heartbeat and gyro sensors.
+This data is then transmitted to the cloud using the CoAP protocol.
+Subsequently, the collected health data is visualized and accessible on the web dashboard.

+### Key Features 🚀

+- Integration of Raspberry Pi and Arduino for comprehensive data collection.
+- Utilization of sensors such as heartbeat and gyro sensors.
+- Cloud-based data transmission using the CoAP protocol for remote monitoring.
+- User-friendly web dashboard for clear health data visualization.

 ## Repositories 📚